ThinkUpLLC/ThinkUp/docs/source/install/security.rst

 permissions system is complex.
 As such, ThinkUp marks all posts to a Facebook user's profile private; ThinkUp marks all posts to a Facebook page as public.
 ThinkUp assumes all Facebook users are private.

+Only plugins which adhere to these standards will be accepted into the official ThinkUp distribution.

 .. warning::
-    Only plugins which adhere to these standards will be accepted into the official ThinkUp distribution.
-If you install third-party, non-approved plugins, you are taking the risk that they don't adhere to these guidelines.
+    If you install third-party plugins which are not included in the ThinkUp distribution, you are taking the risk that they don't adhere to these guidelines.

 How to Secure Your ThinkUp Installation
 ---------------------------------------